ChristianVaughn/fileshare/README.md

 If you have issues you can get in touch with me in those places, or make a bug report in the issue tracker and I can look over it.

 ## Shoutouts
 Thanks so much to FinchMFG for providing the DewritoHub API which powers the fileshare, and for comming up with solutions for roadblocks that I hit along the way.
 Thanks to Hackerman who provided help with bugs and other issues along the way.
-Also shoutouts to the rest of the community who has been giving feedback and overall positive messages about this project.
+Thanks to Seedenator and 1c3bear for helping find many bugs due to spaces in user folders breaking things, and to Warm Beer who is fixing some things up with the design of the fileshare Also shoutouts to the rest of the community who has been giving feedback and overall positive messages about this project.